seductivegeese/new-grad-guide/README.md

 Did we miss something?
 Please help out by submitting issues or PRs over at [Github](https://github.com/seductivegeese/new-grad-guide)!
 We're looking especially for people who have lived in the US for a while and are more knowlegeable about taxes and saving tips, but anything you think would help out others would be good to have!

-## 🙌 Credits
+## 🙌 Wall of love

 💖goes to:
-Yu Chen Hou, Deon Hua, Ruo Tai Sun, Rongzhao Li, Alex Madrzyk, Wendy Lu, Justin Paulin, Raymond Ji

-for collaborating on this guide!
+Yu Chen Hou, Deon Hua, Ruo Tai Sun, Rongzhao Li, Alex Madrzyk, Wendy Lu, Justin Paulin, Raymond Ji for collaborating on this guide!

 Made with ❤️ in beautiful, downtown, San Francisco.